-VIII.
+VII.
 Travel Expenses Reimbursement

-Funding to defray the cost of travel will be made available to Tribal Advisory Workgroup members, meeting quarterly to attend face-to-face Workgroup meetings.
+Funding to defray the cost of travel will be made available to Tribal Advisory Workgroup members attending face-to-face Workgroup meetings.
 Additionally, the Exchange will provide reimbursement for travel to individuals specifically invited to present at the annual Tribal consultation.

-IX.
+VIII.
 Meaningful Consultation Requirement

-Under the requirements of this policy, the Exchange will provide California's Indian Tribes, as described under Roman Numeral X, meaningful consultation which refers to an effective process that encourages California's Tribal governments to provide significant and timely input on the development of regulatory policies on matters that directly affect their communities.
+Under the requirements of this policy, the Exchange must provide California's federallyrecognized Indian Tribes meaningful consultation, which refers to an effective process that encourages California's Tribal governments to provide significant and timely input on the development of regulatory policies on matters that directly affect their communities.

-X. Definitions
+IX.
+Definitions